 Managing hybrid teams effectively means treating individuals equally.
 The reopening of offices shouldn’t lead to the return of presenteeism, where being in the office is seen as a sign of dedication and commitment.
 Star employees can be both in the office or working remotely.
 Managers need to be trained and educated by the senior leadership to ensure they’re managing performance and rewards based on an individual’s contribution, outcomes and results, rather than unconsciously favoring those who they see most regularly.

-The changing business world brings new behaviors, concerns and demands for employees and employers.
+The changing business world and hybrid workplace brings new behaviors, concerns and demands for employees and employers.
 And addressing and overcoming the challenges of managing hybrid teams should be a key priority, as effective management helps businesses to ensure optimal team performance.
 Take a look at our related blog on developing managers for the new world of work and get insights about equipping managers with the skills to overcome today’s biggest challenges.

 Tivian is a provider of employer software solutions that help to transform workplace culture, enhance the employee experience and leverage feedback insights to drive meaningful change and boost staff retention.
 Explore our Leadership 360 tool to see how feedback can be used to develop leaders to meet the needs of the hybrid workforce era.